Colt Walker: Modern replicas

 Companies such as Uberti and Pietta offer their own versions of modern replica Walkers.
 These are functional revolvers using percussion caps and black powder.

 Important sets of functioning percussion replicas were also made under the Colt label, although not by Colt directly.
-This was done in two distinct phases, by somewhat different different players, with varying degrees of engagement by Colt.
+This was done in two distinct phases, by somewhat different players, with varying degrees of engagement by Colt.

 The first phase was from 1980 to 1982.
 During this period, 5019 Walker replicas were produced bearing the Colt name.
 They were part of the second-generation “F” series of Colt replicas marketed as “The Authentic Colt Blackpowder Series.”
 Barrels, cylinders, and backstops were rough-cast in Italy by Uberti.
 They were finished at Iver Johnson in Middlesex, New Jersey.
 Iver Johnson also made the frames, center pins, nipples, springs, and screws, and built the final gun.
 Iver Johnson gave the guns a case-hardened finish, or a Colt Blue Finish.
 During this phase, Colt had a close relationship with Iver Johnson, and approved of the designs and production, even though Colt did not directly produce the guns.

 The second phase was from 1994 to 2002.
 During this period, at least 4300 Walker replicas were produced by the “Colt Blackpowder Arms Company,” and marketed as part of the Colt third-generation “Signature Series.”
 All the parts for the guns were made by Uberti or Armi San Marco, with Iver Johnson handling quality control, final inspection, and sales.
 Colt no longer had any involvement at all, and did not officially approve the revolvers, even though the Colt name was used under license.

 Modern functional replica of the 1847 Walker Colt, issued under the third-generation Colt Signature Series from 1994 to 2002.

 Modern replicas have also been made chambered in the .45 Black Powder Magnum wildcat cartridge.
 These have been offered by Cimarron Firearms, Armi San Marco, and Uberti.